dforrer/pdf-invoice-data-extractor/README.md

 - Electron app with node.js backend
 - Vendor matching based on vat number (CHE-xxx.xxx.xxx), IBAN from separate CSV-list
 - Export format options: JSON, XML
-- Focus on scanned documents with a scan resolution of 300 dpi and black and white only.
+- Focus on scanned and OCR'd documents with a scan resolution of 300 dpi.
+- **NO OCR!** This software does not perform any OCR on the PDF documents.
+It merely extracts the existing text content.

 ## Screenshots